 On completion of the course, the student should be able to:

-demonstrate advanced knowledge in a specific sub-area within the field of the programme,
+- demonstrate advanced knowledge in a specific sub-area within the field of the program,

 To achieve the goals, the student should:

-independently, but under some supervision, define a technical problem, study it, interpret and evaluate the results as well as present the work orally and in writing,
+- independently, but under supervision, define a technical problem, study it, interpret and evaluate the results as well as present the work orally and in writing,

 Oral and written presentation of the degree project (further information under Other Directives).
 Oral and written opposition on another degree project (normally within the same programme), or equivalent (defined by the course examiner).